 Iris, Violet and Primrose

-Violets and Irises represent someone who is loyal, faithful and courageous.
+Violets and Irises, the birth flowers for February, represent someone who is loyal, faithful and courageous.
 Wisdom is another commonly associated trait – along with that of friendship.
-Primrose is a beautiful pale yellow flower that symbolizes youth.
+Also associated with February, Primrose is a beautiful pale yellow flower that symbolizes youth.

 March Birth Flower

 As they bloom in March, Daffodils are the birth month flower of those born in the early spring month.
 They symbolize new beginnings that bring happiness and joy.
 A container plant, this one thrives in the shade and grows beautiful, bright flowers.